attajey/chat-program/README.md

 # chat-program
 Simple Chat Program
 In this simple chat program that I created for my internship course, I have used  multithreading, Tkinter GUI, and some socket programming.
 There are some bugs in this program that I somehow managed, but I'm so sorry for that.
 Feel free to use this project and imporove it.
 Let me know if you improved it in anyway.
 After all it's fun.
+***This program has a Data set feature.
+Each day it will create a text file and write every chat history in it.
+You can use it as admin to check chat histories.

 HOW TO RUN THIS PROJECT :
   1. First install python-3.7.4